 Hiring an At-Home Health Nurse

-If you’re unable to assist your parent with wound care, consider hiring an at-home health nurse from Expicare Nursing Agency.
+If you’re unable to assist your parent with wound care, consider hiring an at-home health nurse from Expicare Nursing.
 Our nursing professionals can come to your loved one’s home every day to dress the wound and make sure that it’s healing properly.
 If the home nurse notices alarming symptoms, like bleeding or discharge from the wound, they can notify you and a doctor immediately.
 Please contact us today to schedule an interview with a qualified at-home nurse or nursing assistant from Expicare.